j3270/EmbeddedSystemsWithCMakeAndVSCode/readme.md

 After installing the above tools, add the following environment variable:
 **GCC_INSTALL**, which should point to something like C:\Program Files (x86)\GNU Arm Embedded Toolchain\10 2020-q4-major

-With the above tools installed, you should be able to open the workspace file with VS Code and select **GNU Arm Embeeded Toolchain** as the active kit.
-If the CMake extension hasn't already started configuring the build for each project, use ctrl+shift+p to bring up the command pallate, type CMake and select CMake: Configure.
+With the above tools installed, you should be able to open the top level workspace file (or an indicidual project workspace file) with VS Code and select **GNU ARM Embeeded Toolchain** as the active kit.
+If the CMake extension hasn't already started configuring the build for the project(s), use ctrl+shift+p to bring up the command pallate, type CMake and select CMake: Configure.

-Once the build configurations have completed successfully, click the build icon in the bottom ribon of VS code.
+Once the build configurations have completed successfully, click the build icon (with 'all' selected, or the individual project you want to build) in the bottom ribon of VS code.

 # Debugging Projects